Kiambu Governor Ferdinand Waititu's troubles are far from over after residents began an initiative aimed at kicking him out of office.

 “We have collected about 50,000 signatures and it is our hope that our petition will see the light of day once we take it to the County Assembly.
 We are appealing to members of the county assembly to support the petition once it comes to the assembly for the sake of the people."

-Lobby group member Wanja Wagichungumwa urged residents to turn out in large numbers and append their signatures to the petition.
+Lobby group member Wanja Wagichungumwa urged resident to turn out in large numbers and append their signatures to the petition.

 Waititu has been out of office since July after he was charged over a Sh588 million irregular tender award.